joeyjpowers/ChampBot/README.md

 # Champ Bot
 Add this Discord bot to your League of Legends Discord server for the complete League of Legends experience.
-This bot can retrieve a user's match history, info on summoner spells, blurbs about specific champions, and titles of specific champions.
+This bot can retrieve information on a user's most recent match, info on summoner spells, blurbs about specific champions, and titles of specific champions.
 Lastly, any time a champion's name is mentioned in any message, one of the champions quotes will be displayed.

 ## Features
 - Any time a League of Legends champion is mentioned in a message, you'll recieve a quote from that champion.
-- Use "--mh [username]" to retrieve a player's match history.
+- Use "--mh [username]" to retrieve information on the specified player's most recent match.
 - Use "--summoner [spell_name]" to retrieve official information on a summoner spell.
 - Use "--blurb [champion_name]" to retrieve the official bulrb of the specified champion.
 - Use "--title [champion_name]" to retrieve the official title of the specified champion.